pyOpenSci/lessons/clean-modular-code/activity-1/clean-code-activity-1.md

 or

 > Identify areas of the code below that could be more DRY.
-Write pseudocode that identifies the processing steps that are repeated in the code.
+Write [pseudocode](intro-write-pseudocode) that identifies the processing steps that are repeated in the code.

-:::{important}
 If you use an LLM for this activity, consider adding any odd or incorrect code it returns to our shared workshop document.
 :::